myzhangwater/GROWL/README.md

 # **GROWL Example Code Repository**

 This repository provides example scripts for spatial matching and data processing of the **GROWL (Global Reservoir and Lake Water Level)** dataset.
 It includes workflows for **spatial association** between hydrological stations and reservoir polygons, as well as procedures for **quality control and flagging protocol** of water level and storage time series.

 ### **Contents**

-#### **1. 39.CSV**
+#### **1. 37.CSV**
-Sample data provided by the original institution or agency, which has not undergone any preprocessing or cleaning."
+Sample data provided by the original institution or agency, which has not undergone any preprocessing or cleaning.

 #### **2. HydroPointMatcher.py**